 If it is water that has been spilled onto the carpet, you can dry the area with a blow dryer; choose a cold setting for this purpose.
 Try not to ever leave your carpet damp.

-Don’t Let Your Kids Eat on the Carpet
+Don’t Let Your Kids Eat on Carpeted Areas

 Ridding a large carpet of odour can be an onerous task.
 Especially when it has just rained outside, it’s still very humid, things are not drying fast enough, and you want everything in your house smelling like the roses.
 Do not use talcum powder to clean your carpets by the sprinkle-and-smell method.
 It’s a myth!

 Try baking soda instead.
 Almost everybody has it in their house, so grab a packet of the fine white powder and sprinkle it (ever so lightly) on the offending areas.
 By that, we mean areas that have witnessed baby or pet “accidents”.
 Leave it in place for a few hours and vacuum it up.
 That should do the trick!

-Get Your Carpet Professionally Cleaned Once a Year
+Get Professionals to Clean Your Carpet Once a Year

 This is extremely important to keep your carpet hygienic and looking good for a long time.
 While the ideas suggested above will go a long way in preserving its looks and keeping it clean, there is only so much one can do to care for something as big and absorbent as a wall-to-wall carpet.

 So do your bit by being responsible towards your carpet on a daily basis, but don’t think it can replicate the effect of a professional clean-up.
 They tend to use the best methods to clean carpets.
 We recommend getting it done once a year or even every two years.
 You’ll be surprised at the difference it makes!

 Consider Big Red’s Carpet Cleaning Services.
 We are accredited, and one of the few who are in Singapore, by Institute of Inspection Cleaning and Restoration Certification, Restoration Industry Association, Carpet and Rug Institute and the like.